 We found the perfect place for

 - small groups

-This hostel is a top-notch hostel located literally inside a monumental building.
+It is a top-notch hostel located literally inside a monumental building.
 It is the Sao Bento Station.
 So you are staying downtown!

 You enjoy an included breakfast, play some fun games and mingle with fellow hostel mates, and wake up in a design-led hostel environment.